open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

 The delete button should now be fully functional.
-Because filter returns a new array, `LitElement` will automatically detect the changes and re-render our component.
+Due to the fact that filter returns a new array, `LitElement` will automatically detect the changes and then re-render our component.

 <details>
   <summary>View final result</summary>